What is Proton Therapy?

 Proton Therapy Offers a Targeted, Individualized Approach to Cancer Treatment

-Proton therapy is a highly advanced technique that allows radiation oncologists to target tumors with the maximum cancer-destroying capabilities of radiation while decreasing dose to healthy tissue and organs.
+Proton therapy is a highly advanced cancer treatment technique that allows radiation oncologists to target tumors with the maximum cancer-destroying capabilities of radiation while decreasing the dose to healthy tissue and organs.
 Instead of X-rays, proton therapy uses high-energy protons that can be precisely focused on the targeted area, making it an effective treatment option for adults and children with specific types of cancer.
 The decreased dose of radiation to uninvolved, normal tissues means that children and young adults who are still developing stand to benefit most from this type of radiation therapy.

-Benefits of Proton Therapy
+What are the Benefits of Proton Therapy?

 - Less radiation to healthy tissue